-If set to True, it will become rho sqrt(mean(y^{2})) while solving the problem so that it lives on the scale of y and also usefull so that we don't have the problem with the non strict convexity (i.e. at least one sample is on the quadratic mode of the huber loss function) as long as rho is higher than one.
-Default value : True value of rho for huberized hinge loss function for classification ie C2 (it has to be strictly smaller then 1).
-Default value : -1.
+If set to True, it will become rho \ sqrt( mean( y\\2 ) ) while solving the problem so that it lives on the scale of y and also usefull so that we don't have the problem with the non strict convexity (i.e. at least one sample is on the quadratic mode of the huber loss function) as long as rho is higher than one.
+Default value : True value of e in concomitant formulation.
+If 'n/2' then it becomes n/2 during the method solve (), same for 'n'.
+Default value: 'n' if huber formulation; 'n/2' else

-Actual rho after solving Default value : Not defined
+Actual rho after solving Default value: Not defined